 And the support doesn’t end there…

 As life with Covid-19 continues, with health services stretched and other practical and emotional support unavailable, we are here.
-Each antenatal course includes focussed support time with your course leader to address your specific questions.
-There's also a truly special postnatal reunion where your group, babies and course leader reunite to talk and reflect - we’ll run these in-person as soon as it's safe to do so and our comprehensive postnatal support extends into the years ahead.
+Each antenatal course is uniquely tailored to cover the topics that matter to your group, alongside in-built support time with your course leader to address all your questions.
+There's also a truly special postnatal reunion where your group, babies and course leader reunite to talk and reflect and our comprehensive postnatal support extends into the years ahead.

 What you'll learn